pintoflager/scandumper/README.md

 Resized images can be used on your website for example.
 Smaller images == faster load times.

+Works on linux and that's all I need!
+Might work on mac as well.

 ## It scans

 You need `config.toml` file on the root of a directory you wish to read the images from.